programjames/nv-resonator/README.md

 given by Kajfez & Guillon in [Dielectric resonators](https://search.worldcat.org/en/title/927557286) and readily available on [Wikipedia](https://en.wikipedia.org/wiki/Dielectric_resonator#Theory_of_operation).
 This approximation yields resonance ~2.86 GHz, and their simulation is ~2.90 GHz.

 Our system is slightly different.
-THey used an aluminum shield, but that is only important for increasing the relaxation time.
+They used an aluminum shield, but that is only important for increasing the relaxation time.
 Since we are using ours only as a magnetometer, it is fine to leave it open to the air.
 In addition, we are using an LED instead of a LASER, so we can place the diamond at one end of a longer ring, rather than orienting it between two smaller rings.
 The simplified resonator is defined in `mesh/resonator.geo`, while a reconstruction of their double-resonator is found in `mesh/double.geo`.

 ## Weak Formulation